 - Site Survey a topographic survey of the site is a very important precursor to develop a conceptual plan.
 The site survey should delineate property lines, easements, and utility lines. - Site Slope The topographic information will define the slope of the site.
-Sometimes the slope of a site can utilized to reduce internal ramping in a parking structure, resulting in significantly lower costs (however, this should be weighed against operational concerns created by the inability to circulate within the structure).
+Sometimes the slope of a site can used to reduce internal ramping in a parking structure, resulting in significantly lower costs.
 A parking structure that is built into a hillside can also reduce the visual mass of the facility. - Geotechnical & Soils Obtaining a soils report with sample borings and a geotechnical analysis early in the design process is prudent.
-If soils with poor bearing capacity are present on the site, the added cost for structural foundations can be significant. - Codes and Ordinances Municipal ordinances often specify setbacks, building height and bulk limitations, floor area ratio to site area, etc. that can significantly affect the allowable area on a site for a parking structure.
+If soils with poor bearing capacity are present on the site, the added cost for structural foundations can be significant. - Codes and Ordinances Municipal ordinances often specify setbacks, building height and bulk limitations, floor area ratio to site area, etc. than can significantly affect the allowable area on a site for a parking structure.
 The local planning organization may also impose development guidelines that must be followed.

-6. Concept Design
+Concept Design